Anxiety, in all its different forms, is one of the most common mental health challenges today.

 The next step could be to try and share something personal.
 Do what feels natural and what you feel brings you satisfaction.

 We have a much greater influence on our behavior than on our thoughts and feelings.
 So our ultimate goal is to manage our behavior, here and now, in order to react appropriately.
-This applies to both our private experiences and the real problems we need to face.
+This applies to both our private experiences and the external problems we need to face.

 Contacting your body

-Patients with anxiety often develop damaging coping strategies which disconnect them from unpleasant physical sensations.
+People with anxiety often develop damaging coping strategies which disconnect them from unpleasant physical sensations.
 The most common method is overthinking.
 They ruminate about their anxiety – this distracts them from actually feeling it, but only for a moment.

 Going over anxiety episodes and worrying about future ones may deceivably feel like problem-solving.
 Unfortunately what often happens instead is more anxiety, as there is often little to learn from the experience.